 Practitioners from anywhere in Australia who provide eligible consultations should bill consultations to the PHN.

 To claim for services delivered under this program please download a claim from from the resources section on this page.
 Please contact our Finance team on 1300 859 028 if you need more information.

 Sonic Healthcare has been engaged by the Australian Government to conduct the blood testing for the Voluntary Blood Testing Program.
 Sonic Healthcare will provide your practice with specially marked PFAS request forms that are pre-filled with the PFAS testing and billing requirements.
 This form should be provided to eligible people seeking a blood test under the Voluntary Blood Testing Program.
-Additional PFAS request forms can be attained by emailing or calling 02 9855 5437.

 All blood tests under the Voluntary Blood Testing Program must be done by Sonic Healthcare.
 The Australian Government will not reimburse the costs of blood tests performed by other pathology providers.

 The specially marked request forms will include a section for the individual to consent to their blood sample and result being transferred to the ANU to be included in the epidemiological study, and to consent to the study team contacting them in the future.